 If you follow this checklist, you will offer a performance management and development system that will significantly improve the appraisal process that you currently manage.
 Staff will feel better about participating, discussing their contributions, and taking a look at ways to improve their performance.
 The performance management system may even positively affect performance—and that's your goal.
 Right?

 Much work is invested, on the front end, to improve a traditional employee appraisal process.
 In fact, managers can feel as if the new process is too time-consuming.

-Once the foundation of developmental goals is in place, however, time to administer the system decreases.
-Each of these steps is taken with the participation and cooperation of the employee, for best results.
+Once the foundation of developmental goals is in place, however, time to administer the system decreases a lot.
+Each of these steps is taken with the participation and cooperation of the employee, for the best results.

 Performance Management and Development in the General Work System

 - Define the purpose of the job, job duties, and responsibilities.

 - Define the priority of each job responsibility and goal.